How PIAM Supports Zero Trust Architecture in Healthcare Security

 Introduction: Zero Trust is No Longer Optional for Healthcare Organizations

 Healthcare organizations have become prime targets for cyber and physical security breaches.
-Sensitive patient data, critical medical equipment, and high-value pharmaceutical inventories make hospitals and clinics appealing to both external attackers and insider threats.
-As the healthcare sector rapidly digitizes, traditional perimeter-based security models no longer offer adequate protection.
+Sensitive patient data, critical medical equipment, and high-value pharmaceutical inventories make hospitals and clinics appealing to external attackers and insider threats.
+As the healthcare sector rapidly digitizes, traditional perimeter-based security models no longer provide adequate protection against these complex threats.

 Physical Identity and Access Management (PIAM) platforms like Soloinsight’s CloudGate PIAM play a pivotal role in bringing Zero Trust security to life across healthcare facilities.
-By unifying physical access control with digital identity governance, PIAM ensures continuous identity verification, least privilege access, and real-time monitoring of physical spaces.
+By unifying physical access control with digital identity governance, PIAM ensures continuous identity verification, least-privilege access, and real-time monitoring of all physical spaces.

 Why Healthcare Needs Zero Trust Security